ceph/ceph/doc/cephadm/nfs.rst

    ceph orch apply nfs foo nfs-ganesha nfs-ns

 .. note::
-   If the *nfs-ganesha* doesn't exist, create it.
+   If the *nfs-ganesha* pool doesn't exist, create it.

 See :ref:`orchestrator-cli-placement-spec` for the details of the placement specification.